 Welcome to the World, Baby Oliver

-Oliver’s journey began very early on.
-Oliver’s parents wanted kids very much.
-Then at 38 years old, Kim found out she was pregnant.
+Oliver’s parents, Scott and Kim, always knew they wanted children.
+At 38 years old, Kim found out the exciting news that she was pregnant.
 Finally, they were growing their family.

 At Kim’s 20-week ultrasound, the doctor found something unusual and asked that she come back in 6 weeks.
 6 weeks came and went, and they received some scary news.

 Little Oliver had Posterior Urethral Valve Syndrome.
-In other words, his urethra was blocked, which would prevent the outflow of urine.
-Kim’s doctor referred them to a pediatric urologist who would let them know what to expect and how to go forward.
+This meant that his urethra was blocked, which would prevent the outflow of urine.
+Kim’s doctor referred them to a pediatric urologist who would let them know what to expect and how to move forward.
 Kim and Scott prepared themselves with as much knowledge as possible to prepare for the arrival of their baby boy.

 Thankfully, since his doctors and parents were already aware of Oliver’s condition, they were prepared.
 The very next day, Oliver had his first surgery to remove the obstructed urethral valve.